jhvanderschee/jekyllcodex/_without-plugin/open-embed.md

 ### Introduction

 One of the nicer features of WordPres is that you can just paste a Youtube URL in the content (on a new line) and WordPress transforms this into an embed code.
 This script does the same for Jekyll, using some Vanilla JS.
-It also detects URL's to mp3 files and replaces them with a default HTML5 player.
+In the same way it detects URL's that point to mp3 files and replaces them with a default HTML5 player.
 I recommend you to use these links on a new line too.
 Here is an example (source: <a href="http://freemusicarchive.org/music/Paper_Navy/All_Grown_Up/08_Swan_Song" target="_blank" style="color: #777777;">FMA</a>):

 /uploads/Paper_Navy_-_08_-_Swan_Song.mp3

 ### How it works

 The following script is being added to your footer.
+The mp3 embedder can detect a link in this format: 'linktoyour.mp3?autoplay=1&loop=1&controls=0'.
+This will lead to an autoplaying, looping mp3 that is invisible (has no controls).
+Default the player will not autoplay, not loop and show controls.

 [expand]